Satyam Jha, FICO

 Importance in Eye Health

-The ocular microbiome plays a role in eye health in many ways: (Figure 1)
+The ocular microbiome plays a role in eye health in many ways, as show in Figure 1

 Dysbiosis and Eye Diseases